 - While the oil is heating, season the fish fillets with salt on each side.

-- Add fish to heated skillet and saute until the fish fillets release from the pan easily, about 3 minutes.
+- Add the fish to heated skillet and saute until the fish fillets release from the pan easily, this should take about 3 minutes.

-- Flip the fish over and add in the salsa, olives, capers, and zest from the lime and simmer for about 6 minutes or until the fish is cooked through.
+- Gently flip the fish over and add in the salsa, olives, capers, and zest from the lime to the skillet.
+Simmer for about 6 minutes or until the fish is cooked through.
 You will know the fish is done when it flakes easily and is white through the center.